Improved Local Computation Algorithms for Constructing Spanners: LCA for constructing O(k 2) -spanners

 \begin{proof} The local implementation of the algorithm which is described in the previous section is listed in Algorithm~\ref{alg:main}.
 The correctness of the algorithm follows from the previous sections.
 We shall prove that its complexity is as claimed.

 \subparagraph*{The local implementation for remote vertices.} For Step~\ref{s1}, we need to determine for both $u$ and $v$ if they are remote.
 Recall that a vertex $u$ is remote if its $k$-hop neighborhood contains less than $L$ vertices.
-Therefore, we can decide for any vertex $u$ whether it is in $R$ with probe and time complexity $O(L\Delta)$.
+Therefore, we can decide for any vertex $u$ whether it is in $R$ with at most $L$ $\allnbr$ probes.
+Thus the probe and time complexity is $O(L\Delta)$.
 If either $u$ or $v$ are remote then we need to determine for each vertex in their $k$-hop neighborhood whether it is remote or not.
 If either $u$ or $v$ are remote then the $k$-hop neighborhood of each of them contain at most $L \Delta$ vertices.
-We obtain that the probe and time complexity of this step is $O(L^2 \Delta^2)$, in total.
+This follows from the fact that the size of the $k$-hop neighborhood of $v$ is at most $\Delta$ factor bigger from the $k$-hop neighborhood of $u$ and vice versa.
+Thus, we need to call $\allnbr$ at most $L^2\Delta$ times for this step.
+Hence, we obtain that the probe and time complexity of this step is $O(L^2 \Delta^2)$, in total.